mth/yeti/doc/intro.rst

     end;
     new ConsoleInfo()#sayTime();

-Class will be marked abstract also when it extends abstract class or interface without implementing the abstract methods in the super class/interface.
+Class will be also marked abstract when it extends abstract class or interface without implementing the abstract methods in the super class/interface.

 Public classes
 ++++++++++++++++++

-Class definitions in Yeti are not public be default.
-This is because a class can access any bindings from the outer scope and classes are global entities in the JVM - so they couldn't be really instantiated from outside their normal scope (which would make their publicity useless).
+Class definitions in Yeti are not public by default.
+This is because a class can access any bindings from the outer scope and classes are global entities in the JVM - so they couldn't be really instantiated from outside of their normal scope (which would make their publicity useless).

-This restriction is lifted only when class is defined in modules top-level scope - as modules are essentially global constants in Yeti, the module top-level scope can be considered to be also global.
-Therefore the Yeti compiler can (and will) make any classes defined in modules top-level scope automatically public.
+This restriction is lifted only when class is defined in the modules top-level scope - as modules are essentially global constants in Yeti, the module top-level scope can be considered to be also global.
+Therefore the Yeti compiler can (and will) make any classes defined in the module top-level scope automatically public.

-Public classes also allow defining static methods (this is normally prohibited).
+Public classes also allow defining static methods (which is normally prohibited).
 ::